reiver/go-xim/README.md

   always zero (1-bit)                                  chaos (20-bits)
 ```

-The `xim.IID.UnixTime()` method will give you that 39-bit _unix timestamp_.
+The `xim.ID.UnixTime()` method will give you that 39-bit _unix timestamp_.

-And the `xim.IID.Chaos()` method will give you that 24-bit _chaos_.
+And the `xim.ID.Chaos()` method will give you that 24-bit _chaos_.

-(The _chaos_ is just a randomness that helps make these IIDs unique, when multiple IIDs are being produced simultaneously.)
+(The _chaos_ is just a randomness that helps make these xim-ids unique, when multiple xim-ids are being produced simultaneously.)

 ## Temporal Ordering of Representation